Brendon45/Software-Engineering/0x09_API/learning_outcomes.md

 ## In The Technical Terms:

 - A Client Applicaion Makes An HTTP Request Call To Another Application To Retrieve Some Data Via An API Call.
 The Application Running On The Server Processes The Request.
-Sometimes Fetches The Data From
+Sometimes Fetches The Data From The Database And Sends The Response In The Format (JSON) That Client Application Wants.

 ## What is a REST API